anyelabs/centos7-systemd-sshd-docker/README.md

-# CentOS 7 SSH Server on system
+# CentOS 7 SSH Server on systemd